nuhyamin1/advanced-linux-agent/README.md

 # Enhanced Linux Assistant

-A powerful terminal-based assistant that combines Linux command execution with AI assistance to help with system administration, troubleshooting, and automation tasks.
+A powerful terminal-based assistant that combines Linux command execution with AI agent to help with system administration, troubleshooting, and automation tasks.

 ## Features